OpenDMA/opendma-spec/OpenDMA-Spec.md

 ##### §2.2 Reference values

-The simple object model can reference other objects in the same context (see §4) by holding their unique identifier (see §4).
+The simple object model can reference other objects in the same context (see §4).

 ##### §2.3 Content